The Wonderwall: Minnesota United has steep backing behind it

 "You can see the relationship that's developing between the players and the crowd, which is always a great sign," Minnesota United coach Adrian Heath said.
 "They've been incredible.
 The supporters have been everything we expected for this stadium, and I think the players have been that as well.
 They've given performances here that they've been excited about."

-Minnesota United owner Bill McGuire, a former health care executive who bought the team in 2012 to save the financially strapped club from folding while it was in the lower-tier North American Soccer League, worked closely with the architectural firm Populous to design a robust supporters' section in attempted replication of the most vibrant stadiums around the MSL and the world.
+Minnesota United owner Bill McGuire, a former health care executive who bought the team in 2012 to save the financially strapped club from folding while it was in the lower-tier North American Soccer League, worked closely with the architectural firm Populous to design a robust supporters' section in an attempt to replicate the most vibrant stadiums around the MSL and the world.
 They listened to feedback from the fans, too.

 What developed from those discussions was the Wonderwall, a 2,920-seat, pyramid-shaped area that allows for safe standing and rises at a sharp 35-degree incline to keep the highest rows as close to the field as possible.
 As with other venues around the game, the energy derived from the chanting, clapping, jumping, drum beating, flag waving and scarf raising originates there.